ssbc/fusion-identity-spec/README.md

  - Acts as a public record of what feeds are part of an identity (discoverability)
  - Following a fusion identity for replication
+ - Messages can be shown as coming from the same identity across multiple devices

 Out of scope for v1:
+ - Redirection
+ - Attestation of redirects
  - Private invitations to fusion identity
  - Inviting fusion identities to private groups
  - Use of fusion identity for authorisation logic
      - this is a priority, but will be addressed in subsequent versions
- - invite a fusion identity to an existing fusion identity
+ - Invite a fusion identity to an existing fusion identity

 ## Overview